Red wines in white areas

+It can be hard to find red wines in white wine areas.
 Both the Sancerre/Pouilly Fumé and the Chablis areas are of course famous for their white wines, made from Sauvignon Blanc and Chardonnay respectively.
 But even in modern times, when the money follows the high value wines, some red wines are produced from these areas.
 I have already commented on the clean, pleasantly fruity if rather expensive Pinot Noir wines from Sancerre in the posts on Joseph Mellot and Henri Bourgeois.
 In the Chablis area, Pinot Noir is in production in the outlying villages in ACs such as Irancy, in the Côte d’Auxerre or as just plain old Bourgogne rouge.
 Our stay in Chablis enabled us to visit a number of producers who alongside their whites also offer reds, and the occasional rosé.

 Even if there had been a muddle about dates, we were – of course – warmly welcomed at Bienvenu, a smallish, quite rustic looking winery in Irancy.
 On the wall there is a poster for the ‘baptism’ ceremony for the baby Appellation Contrôllée dated 7 May 2000, so this red AC is now a lively ten year old.
 There were just 10 family firms in the AC, so no co-operative or négociants (though the AC’s website shows a good growth in numbers since the AC was founded), so the contrast with the red Burgundy production on the Côte d’Or is marked.